-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Younger ones probably will considering it's an animated comedy featuring talking animals.
+- Younger ones probably will considering it's an animated comedy featuring talking animals.

-WHY THE MPAA RATED IT: PG
+- WHY THE MPAA RATED IT: PG

-For mild action and rude humor.
+- For mild action and rude humor.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.